iglpdc/2014-01-13-uri/06-version-control/local.md

 $ git commit -a
 ```

-You can also move files down for the history to the stage or the working
+You can also move files down from the history to the stage or the working
 directory.
 This is useful to recover mistakes, start over from old versions, etc...

 To bring to your working directory the last (`HEAD`) version in history.

 ```
-$ git checkout HEAD --files intro.txt
+$ git checkout HEAD -- intro.txt
 ```

 You can bring back any other version counting back from the `HEAD`, like